Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 description: Tutorial that explains adding scripts to objects, editor modes (Host Server and Client), basic player movement,Permissions and basic RPC use.
 ---

-In this guide we will be covering the following:
+In this guide we cover the following:

 - Adding scripts to your objects
 - Adding editor modes inside your game  (Host Server and Client)